torvalamo/justdata/README.md

 Note that `field2.nested_field` only contains the second instance.
 Identical names will be overwritten by the last instance.

+A couple of things to note:

+- Multiple values in the same block are put in an array.
+- In blocks that have both value(s) and further nested elements, the value(s) will be stored with the identifier `_`, e.g. `block._`.

 Simplified BSD License
 ----------------------